Free Kentucky Power of Attorney Forms – PDF | Word

 Statutory Forms

 Kentucky laws also make a statutory form with a list available so that you can easily tick out the powers you would want to be conferred on your representative.
-This helps greatly in easing the process and also in reducing the risks of exploitation and confusion that could arise if everyone were allowed to write the terms of a power of attorney however they please.
+This helps greatly in easing the process and also in reducing the risks of exploitation and confusion that could arise if everyone were allowed to write the terms of a POA however they please.
 Every provision in the form is expressly defined by statute so that principals will fully understand the implication of whatever item on the list they decide to transfer to an agent.

 Types of Kentucky POA